 - 2 cups buttermilk

-- 4 lbs chicken pieces, bone-in, skin-on (Use a whole cut-up chicken, or any combination of pieces.
-I prefer to use only chicken thighs and drumsticks because the people in my family are dark meat lovers.)
+- 4 pounds chicken pieces, bone-in, skin-on (Use a whole cut-up chicken or any combination of pieces.)

 - 3 cups of arugula or other tender greens for serving (optional)